200 - 400kms ❖ 3000m - 5000m ❖ 5 nights/6 days ❖ from 2200€ pp.

 Day 6: A short loop ride around Vals les Bains (then a 2 hour van transfer to Avignon) or a 40km bike ride to Privas, (then a 90 minute van transfer to Avignon), where your Ardeche trip ends.

 Those of you with the where-with-all may want to have a prolonged trip with TTT.
-We have at least another 5 days of riding here (including 3 more days from the first hotel!).
+We have at least another 5 days of riding here (including 3 more days from the first hotel and 3 more from the second!).
 We know that you will be wishing that you took this option when you signed up.

 Discounts available. ;-)